scollier/SATraining/configKubernetes.md

 * Create a service on the master by creating a `service.json` file

-**NOTE:** You must use an actual IP address for the `publicIPs` value or the service will not run correctly on the nodes
+**NOTE:** You must use an actual IP address for the `deprecatedPublicIPs` value or the service will not run correctly on the nodes

 ```json
 {